cotes2020/jekyll-theme-chirpy/_posts/2020-04-13-programming-microservices-net-core-3-1.md

 date: 2020-04-13T17:53:40+02:00
 author: Wolfgang Ofner
 categories: [ASP.NET]
-tags: [.net core 3.1, 'C#', CQRS, docker, docker-compose, MediatR, microservice, RabbitMQ, Swagger]
+tags: [NET Core 3.1, 'C#', CQRS, docker, docker-compose, MediatR, microservice, RabbitMQ, Swagger]
 ---
 In [my last post](https://www.programmingwithwolfgang.com/microservices-getting-started/), I talked about the theory of a microservice.
 Today it is going to be more practical.
 I will create two microservices using ASP .NET Core 3.1.
 Over the next posts., I will extend the microservices using CQRS, docker and docker-compose, RabbitMQ and automatic builds and deployments.